fear-ai/fedload/README.md

   - Daily reports (enabled by default)
   - Weekly summaries (disabled by default)
 - Log all changes to `change_log.json`
+- Apply data retention policies for logs and reports

 ## 📤 Data Files
 - `config.json` - Configuration settings for scheduling, monitoring, and entity recognition